Ninavdk/ninavdk.github.io/_posts/2017-02-10-back-to-asia.md

 date: 2016-02-10
 ---

-Ten years ago I took a gap year and lived in Ha Noi, Vietnam for 6 months, which started a lifelong love

- last weekend I boarded a plane and took the next big step in this adventure we call life, to make a start trying to live a different lifestyle - Coworking in Indonesia.
+Last weekend I boarded a plane and took the next big step in this adventure we call life, to make a start trying to live a different lifestyle - Coworking in Indonesia.

 This is a plan my partner and I have been working towards for over a year.
 Although in actuality this is something I've wanted to do for what feels like forever.